softchris/azure-book/azure-functions.md

-Ok so the following choices will need to be made:
+Ok so the following choices need to be made:
  - **Select a subscription**, well pick out one of the ones you have
  - **Select a resource group**, you can choose an existing resource group or create a new one, up to you
  - **Select an OS**, choices here are Windows or Linux, we opt for Windows cause we need to select something :)